List of tallest buildings in Jacksonville: Tallest buildings

-This list ranks Jacksonville skyscrapers that stand at least 162 feet (50 m) tall, based on standard height measurement.
+This list ranks completed buildings in Jacksonville that stand at least 200 ft (61 m) tall as of 2026, based on standard height measurement.
 This includes spires and architectural details but does not include antenna masts.
-Existing structures are included for ranking purposes based on height at time of inclusion.
+The “Year” column indicates the year of completion.
+Buildings tied in height are sorted by year of completion with earlier buildings ranked first, and then alphabetically.